DrDBanner/inmanage/readme.md

 ## Limitations

-Currently, the script is designed to manage a single installation.
+- The script is designed to manage a single installation.
 If you have multiple instances to manage, you'll most probably have them running in different base directories.
 So, you install this script for each instance.

-If you have multiple instances running under the same base directory this script would need to get extended to handle multiple .env.inmange files and a kind of router to manage each instance individually and/or in one batch.
+- If you have multiple instances running under the same base directory this script would need to get extended to handle multiple .env.inmange files and a kind of router to manage each instance individually and/or in one batch.
+- Docker related: Currently a CLI inplace update of Invoice Ninja can't succeed with inmanage due to it's mounted paths.
+A fix or workaround will be built in the future.

 ## FAQ - Frequently asked questions